woobione/WooPI/README.md

-WoobiPI (WPI)
+WooPI (WPI)
 ==================

 Version 1.2
 -----------
-WoobiPI (WPI) is a super lightweight API controller framework for PHP
+WooPI (WPI) is a super lightweight API controller framework for PHP

 About
 -----------
-WoobiPI is all about simplicity.
-It allows you to only focus on your controllers while WoobiPI does the rest for you.
+WooPI is all about simplicity.
+It allows you to only focus on your controllers while WooPI does the rest for you.
 Not only is it very configurable but also super lightweight.

-WoobiPI comes with a default configuration suited for most people.
+WooPI comes with a default configuration suited for most people.
 It then allows you to override almost everything at almost any place.

 Configuration
 -----------
-Configuration in WoobiPI is as easy as eating a tasty slice of pie.
-You could say that the whole point with WoobiPI is configurability.
+Configuration in WooPI is as easy as eating a tasty slice of pie.
+You could say that the whole point with WooPI is configurability.
 You can override and append to the config from any place in the project; In the config.php file (global configuration), in your controller's $Configuration array (controller specific) or even in the controller's $ActionConfiguration array (for only a specific action).
 Se example below:

 #### Global configuration ####
 Inside your config.php